nb-programmer/dronesim/README.md

 ## Usage

-Run the default simulator which launches a window with keyboard controls, Video stream though UDP and a scene with an elliptical path to traverse.
+Run the default simulator which launches a window with keyboard controls and a scene with an elliptical path to traverse.

 To run the simulator, call the package name in the terminal: